MaselLab/ProteinEvolution/SimpleMySQLManipulatingScripts/ReadMe.md

    1) Database   : The name of the MySQL database where the relevant table is stored
    2) User       : The username to access MySQL
-   3) Host       : The IP address of the MySQL database
+   3) Host       : The IP address to access MySQL
    4) Password   : The password to access MySQL
-   5) DataTable  : The table the user wants to add an index to
+   5) DataTable  : The table where the user wants to add an index
-   6) ColumnName : The column the user wants to add the index to
+   6) ColumnName : The column where the user wants to add the index